 - Endocarditis due to streptococci has a mortality rate of approximately 10%.

-See separate article Prevention of Endocarditis for details.
+See the separate Prevention of Infective Endocarditis article.